Plato

 Dealing with Computer Anxiety

+WO"'.
 Some students freeze up the first time they find themself in front of a computer keyboard.
 We had this problem with medical students at the University of Illinois School of Basic Medical Sciences, so in August, 1979, the Medical Computing Lab at the school produced a guide for students on the use of computer assisted instruction using PLATO.
 I drew this illustration for the guide, showing what the PLATO terminal does not contain.
 It's a decent drawing of the Magnavox PLATO IV student terminal.
 That's a flat plasma display panel in front, The bulk of the volume is occupied by the folded light path of the rear-projection microfiche reader in the terminal.
 The 6-inch wide margin around the screen is because of the electronics around the edge of the flat panel.

 Gothic, an Alternative Character Set

-Plato supported user-defined character sets.
+TU"- PLATO supported user-defined character sets.
 I knew a bit of calligraphy, so I decided to go out on a limb and try creating a character set that was emphatically not the usual computer-style character set.
 I called it gothic, not after the modern font, but in the older sense of the word, because it was very much the barbaric font, very unlike the humanist fonts from which most modern typography springs.

-The writable character set of the Plato terminal had only room for so-many capitals, so I put in only 3, made of 6 characters each, where characters on Plato were 8 by 16 pixels.
+The writable character set of the PLATO terminal had only room for so-many capitals, so I put in only 3, made of 6 characters each, where characters on PLATO were 8 by 16 pixels.

 You'll notice that the 8 by 16 matrix forced the M to be cramped side to side, and it forced the P to slip up a pixel or two.
 Those defects were fixed in the later scalable and rotatable lineset version of the character set.